 Lastly on the topic of research, if you come across some brilliantly decorated journals remember that yours doesn’t have to be.
 The reason why I ceased using my Filofax was due to the pressure to make it artsy week in and week out.
 It just wasn’t something that I was interested in.

-As you’ll see from my bujo pictures below, my pages are super simple, which makes it a system that I find easy to use, which will motivate me to use it for the long term.
+As you’ll see from my bujo pictures below, my pages are super simple (and photographed a little dodgy – sorry!), which makes it a system that I find easy to use, which will motivate me to use it for the long term.

 How I started setting up my bujo